 People wishing to report incidents of vandalism, harassment or other unsafe incidents on our campuses may choose the QuickTip system.
 Reporting can be made anonymously or you can leave your contact information and a district representative will follow-up.

-Call

-408-341-7171 (tel:1-408-341-7171)
+Call: 408-341-7171

-Email

-quicktip@campbellusd.org (mailto:quicktip@campbellusd.org)
+Email: quicktip@campbellusd.org